Valdde/valdde.github.io/index.markdown

 The regional distribution of parking tickets in Helsinki by month in 2014-2017.
 The top 10 locations for parking tickets are higlighted on the map.

 ![Top 10 locations in Helsinki with the most tickets between 2014-2017](/Top 10 locations in Helsinki with the most tickets between 2014-2017.png)
-Top 10 locations for the parking ticket
+Top 10 locations for the parking ticket in Helsinki